The best islands to visit on the Southern Great Barrier Reef

 Access to the island is super simple with the resort providing return flights to the island from Bundaberg, Hervey Bay, Brisbane or the Gold Coast.
 If you’re limited for time, you can take a day trip to Lady Elliot Island and swim in the lagoon with turtles for the ultimate animal selfie.

 Why it’s awesome: Where do we start?!
+There are probably a few things you didn’t know about this slice of paradise.
 As well as swimming with giant manta rays and turtles year round, we can think of another 7 epic reasons why you should pick Lady Elliot Island for your next island escape.

 Perfect for: First timers who want to snorkel in the protected lagoon or enjoy a glass-bottom boat, right through to professional scuba divers who can swim with megafauna on the surrounding reefs and bommies.